code2blog/tool-iib/README.md

 Person_V2_API
-	per-1 -> expose rest api to interact with a database
+	per-1 -> expose rest api to interact with a database per-2 -> create rest api that can cater to json and non-json data

 HelloWorld_V1_APP
 	hwa-1 -> expose http endpoint and reply with static xml message of hello-user-from-iib